-The aim of this report is to conduct an investigation into the hazards and risks involved with the operation, maintenance, servicing, inspection, transportation and storage of the above plants.
+The aim of this report is to conduct an investigation into the hazards1 and risks involved with the operation, maintenance, servicing, inspection, transportation and storage of the above plants2.
+This report does not take into account the use of the JLG "Smart Basket" attachment which is not currently available in Australia.
 Our aim is to ensure people at work (and any other personnel) are protected against health and safety risks associated with the use of the plant detailed within this report.
 Possible hazards and risks are to be assessed with respect to use of the plant and control measures incorporated to maximise safety.
-For each identified risk the probability and consequences of occurrence are assessed and the control measures implemented to reduce this risk as far as practicable.
+For each identified risk the probability and consequences of occurrence are assessed and the control measures implemented to reduce this risk as far as practicable3.
 Additional measures taken to control risk are also listed.
-The following procedure will be used:
+The following procedure will be used :

-- 1. Identifying Hazards associated with the plant or 'systems of work' - 2.
-Risk and Hazard Likelihood The probability of a hazard occurring, and the probable consequence associated with that hazard occurring. - 3.
-Controls implemented to reduce Hazards & Risks these include design and any other measures which are put in place to reduce risks and hazards as far as practicable.
+1. Identifying Hazards - associated with the plant or 'systems of work'4

+2. Risk and Hazard Likelihood - The probability of a hazard occurring, and the probable consequence associated with that hazard occurring.

+3. Controls implemented to reduce Hazards & Risks - these include design and any other measures which are put in place to reduce risks and hazards as far as practicable.